University of Wisconsin–Milwaukee: West Quad

 The West Quad is the location for the College of Engineering and Applied Science, the College of Nursing, the School of Architecture and Urban Planning, and the natural science departments.
 The College of Engineering and Applied Science is housed in the EMS building.
 The Physics Building is to the south, and the Chemistry Building and Lapham Hall (housing the Biology and Geosciences Departments, as well as the Thomas A. Greene Memorial Museum) are to the east.
 Cunningham Hall on the northwest side houses the College of Nursing.

 The award-winning Architecture and Urban Planning Building on the east side of the West Quad was completed in 1993.
 With more than 143000 sqft, it is one of the largest school of architecture buildings built in the U.S. in the last forty years.
 The exterior of the L-shaped building has brick walls accented by metal panels and large windows.
 Full glass walls facing onto the central courtyard afford a view of that area from almost every room in the building.
 Inside, the air ducts, light fixtures and structural system have been left exposed, providing a unique architectural teaching environment.
 The building includes student design studios, classrooms, a lecture hall, exhibition areas, computer labs, offices, a media and photography center, and research centers.

 In October 2015, the university unveiled the Kenwood Interdisciplinary Research Complex, a distinctive 141,000 square-foot building at a cost of $80 million.

 In May 2019, UWM opened the UWM Lubar Entrepreneurship Center and UWM Welcome Center in a new $8.3 million building, sitting just south of the Kenwood Interdisciplinary Research Complex.

 Surrounded by the buildings in the West Quad is Engelmann Stadium, home to the Milwaukee Panthers men's and women's soccer teams.
 Built in 1973, the 2,000-capacity stadium is tucked between buildings in the middle of the West Quad, making it a unique stadium among American sports venues.
 Engelmann Stadium is home to the longest-running in-season tournament in NCAA Division I men's soccer, the Panther Invitational.
 UWM has hosted the event annually since the program's inception in 1973, save for the 1990 season.
 The tournament entered its 38th year in 2012.

 Northwest Quad

 The former Columbia-St.Mary's hospital was acquired in 2010.
 It contains a seven-building complex, with over 820000 sqft and a parking structure, expanding the campus by 20 percent.
 Currently, the building houses the School of Information Studies, UWM's child care center, the Biological Sciences Greenhouse, and numerous departments' offices.
 The uses of the remaining portions of the complex are yet to be determined, although the university said in 2020 that it would raze Building A, the former Columbia Hospital building.
+The demolition began in spring 2022 after the covid-19 pandemic delayed the project.
 The former east wing is currently called Building A, west wing as Building B, Clinical Building as Building C, and the Medical Arts Building as Building D.